juju/docs/src/en/charms-offline-config.md

 the *controller* is the Juju machine acting as controller; and the *machines* are the Juju machines that get created during charm deployment.

+These entities interact in the following way: the client is responsible for creating the controller, and then manages the controller via the latter's API.
+The controller, in turn, is responsible for accessing and passing all needed resources to the machines.
+There are a few exceptions to this rule.

+## Offline configuration methods

+The **client** is made aware of proxy settings via the shell that it is running under (e.g. Bash).
+This is done by exporting the relevant environment
+variables:

+ - `http_proxy`
+ - `https_proxy`
+ - `no_proxy`

+The **controller** is a Juju machine that typically consumes proxy settings during its creation.

+The **machines** are configured for proxies indirectly via their model.
+This can be done during controller creation but it can equally be done post-creation using standard model configuration methods.
+Juju has the following offline-related model configuration options at its disposal:

+ - `apt-ftp-proxy`
+ - `apt-http-proxy`
+ - `apt-https-proxy`
+ - `apt-mirror`
+ - `ftp-proxy`
+ - `http-proxy`
+ - `https-proxy`

+Read [Configuring models][models-config] for details on how a model can be configured.

 ## Network criteria

 Here we examine what network access is needed to various internet-based resources for the aforementioned three entities in order to satisfy base requirements as well as requirements arising from local implementation decisions.

-The general workflow is explained thusly: the client is responsible for creating the controller and manages the controller via the latter's API.
-The controller, in turn, is responsible for accessing and passing all needed resources to the machines.
-Any exceptions to this design are explained.
+Each resource includes the method to overcome a lack of connectivity in an offline environment.

 ### Internet-based resources